Julien-Boulanger/webpage/index.markdown

 <h2> News </h2>
 I'll be in France in may and june.
 Don't hesitate to contact me if you are interested in my research!<br>

 I was in Montevideo between February 17 and March 7 and I gave a talk at the dynamical systems seminar on my work on connection points.
-See the <a href="assets/slides_motevideo.pdf"> slides </a> (in spanish) or a <a href="assets/slides_oregon.pdf"> very close english version</a> which I used for the (online) number theory seminar of Oregon state University in january.
+See the <a href="assets/Slides_Montevideo.pdf"> slides </a> (in spanish) or a [very close english version](/assets/Slides_Oregon.pdf) </a> which I used for the (online) number theory seminar of Oregon state University in january.

 <h2> Preprints </h2>